-The Māori economy has powered beyond $50 billion and business-savvy iwi are now extending their investment into more social initiatives that directly benefit iwi members, says Chapman Tripp.
+The Māori economy has powered beyond $50b and business-savvy iwi are now extending their investment into more social initiatives that directly benefit iwi members, says Chapman Tripp.

-Te Aopare Dewes, Hoa Rōia Kaitiriwā (senior associate), is commenting on the firm’s annual publication – Te Ao Māori – trends and insights 2018, released today.
-The report (also published in te reo Māori) says large and medium-sized iwi are focussing on how they can provide tangible benefits to members – and make Treaty settlements relevant to whānau.
+Te Aopare Dewes, Hoa Rōia Kaitiriwā (Senior Associate), is commenting on the firm’s annual publication – Te Ao Māori – trends and insights 2018, released today.
+The report (also published in te reo Māori) says large and medium-sized iwi are focusing on how they can provide tangible benefits to members – and make Treaty settlements relevant to whānau.

 “These expansive and expensive programmes, particularly health, housing and savings schemes, are just the beginning of what we expect will be the future of iwi re-investing in whānau,” Dewes said.